codedailyio/react-native-size/README.md

 Additionally you can provide an `onUpdate` function that is called after the measurement has taken place and a re-render has ocurred.
 It receives the previous measurement, as well as the new measurement.
 This is a great spot to trigger animations.

+The `responsive` prop defaults to `true`.
+When true if the container size changes the component will re-render.
+Set `responsive={false}` to disable and only measure the first time.